 7. Create a blog called Happy Beauty

-The blog will have celebrity interviews of how they use coconut oil in their beauty regime; 1000 uses of coconut oil for beauty; guest posts from Vogue and other popular fashion magazines; expert opinions, etc. Maybe have guest posts from Gwyneth Paltrow’s blog goop.com (she is an ardent coconut oil user).
+The blog will have content like celebrity interviews of how they use coconut oil in their beauty regime; 1000 uses of coconut oil for beauty; guest posts from Vogue and other popular fashion magazines; expert opinions, etc. Maybe have guest posts from Gwyneth Paltrow’s blog goop.com (she is an ardent coconut oil user).

 8. Travel Portal Ads